Ronald Vale: Scientific career

 In August 2024, Ron Vale was succeeded by Nelson Spruston as Executive Director and HHMI Vice President.
-Vale initially remained at Janelia as a Senior Group Leader before leaving the campus in May 2025 to return to his former role as a HHMI Investigator.
+Vale moved to the Whitehead Institue in December, 2025.
+He also holds an appointment as Professor in the Biology Department and Faculty Lead in Biology in Open Learning at MIT.

 Outreach

 Vale founded iBiology in 2006, a non-profit organization that produces and disseminates free online videos by leading biologists, speaking about biological principles and their research, and scientific training and professional development for practicing scientists.
 Vale recently founded and produced The Explorer's Guide to Biology (XBio), a free online undergraduate "textbook" that provides a storytelling and discover-focused approach to learning biology.

 Between 2004 and 2008, Vale and Tim Mitchison co-directed the Physiology Course at the Marine Biological Laboratory in Woods Hole, transforming it into an interdisciplinary training environment that brings together biologists, physicists and computational scientists.

 In 2009, Vale established the Young Investigators' Meeting in India, which provides a mentoring and networking workshop for postdocs and junior faculty in India.
-He founded ASAPbio (Accelerating Science and Publication in Biology) in 2015, promoting the use of preprints and an open and transparent peer-review process.
 Also in 2009, Vale founded the Bangalore Microscopy Course, held at the National Centre for Biological Research, which provides international training in light microscopy.
 He also organized an online microscopy course through iBiology.

 Nico Stuurman and Vale also conceived of and developed Micro-Manager, a free and open-source microscopy software that was supported for many years through the Vale laboratory and now operates through the University of Wisconsin.

+Vale has also advanced efforts to improve practices in scientific publishing in the life sciences.
+He founded ASAPbio (Accelerating Science Publication in Biology) in 2015, promoting the use and recognition of preprints biology.
+He advocated for open and transparent peer-review process, co-organized a workshop on recognizing peer review for preprints in 2022, and co-founded (with Maria Leptin) Review Commons, which organizes journal-agnostic peer review.